franzbu/EnhancedSpaces.spoon/README.md

 'a1', for example, represents the left half of your screen, 'a2' the right half of your screen.
 To get the entire list of possible scenarios, see section [Automatic Resizing and Positioning - Keyboard](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#automatic-resizing-and-positioning---keyboard).

-You have the further option to set a different than the standard padding between a window and the border or between windows; you can add that information as follows:
+You have the further option to set a different than the standard padding between a window and the border and between windows; you can add that information as follows:

 ``` lua
   openAppMSpace = {